 Launched in 2017, Majestic Princess is the newest and largest Princess Cruises ship ever to sail in Australia and New Zealand.
-Originally based in Shanghai and designed for the Chinese market, Majestic is not overwhelmingly Asian; it should be more accurately described as international, given its French, Italian, American, Taiwanese and Aussie touches to come.
+Originally designed for the Chinese market, Majestic is not overwhelmingly Asian; it could be more accurately described as international, given its French, Italian, American, Taiwanese and Aussie touches.

 Majestic Princess Overview

 Used to sailing on older, albeit refurbished, Princess ships, Australians will be pleased to find Majestic in showroom condition.
 Amenities that are new to local shores include the SeaWalk, a glass walkway that extends over the ocean; the adults-only Hollywood Pool Club and Conservatory with private cabanas; Watercolor Fantasy, a dancing fountain of lights and music; Bullseye Laser Shooting Range for fixed target practice; Princess Live!
 TV studio, and a bubble tea kiosk next door.